When we talk about strategic marketing planning, often – even among the experts –, there is confusion about some basic concepts

 Strategic planning is an organization’s process of defining its strategy, or direction, and making decisions on allocating its resources to pursue this strategy.

-Therefore, planning means setting up a business process aimed at:
+Therefore, planning means setting up a business process

 1. Outlining the scenario within which the company operates